antennapedia/antennapedia.com/src/thick/gen_blessed.md

 "It's unassuming and it's public and cheap.
 We can get a plate of pasta into you without anybody thinking the least of it."

 Malcolm tilted his head.
 It was the least stupid thing Nicola had ever said to him.
 She was an academic.
 Had been.
 There was a brain in there somewhere.
-And suddenly he longed for something that wasn't this office, was a boring chain restaurant filled with people who weren't politicians talking about things that weren't about this election he was going to lose for his Party.
+And suddenly he longed for something that wasn't this office, was a boring chain restaurant filled with people who weren't politicians talking about things that weren't about what he'd done to get his Party in power and what they'd done with it once they had it.
+Fucking twat Nicola, she was the least offensive of them.
+One of the few with a conscience, if not a brain.

 "Yeah," he said.
 "One condition.
 We don't fucking talk about politics."